The Ultimate WordPress Multisite Domain Mapping Guide

 Step 3: Add the Custom Domain to Your Hosting Account

-Next, you need to add this custom domain to your hosting server on which your main network site is set up.
+Next, you need to add this custom domain to your hosting server on which you’ve installed your main network site.

 The exact method to do this depends on where you’re hosting your network site, so I’ll consider two common scenarios: